 “What a example of what it means to be a American Hero,” one person said on Twitter.

 Despite plea, gunman showed no mercy

 Even in the hospital, riddled with bullet wounds, Mintz was thinking of others.

 “When I found out he had been transferred to the hospital, I immediately tried calling him,” said another cousin, Derek Bourgeois.
 “His ex-girlfriend was with him.”

 “When I asked him how he was doing,” Bourgeous said, “he immediately said ‘people died’ and lost it crying.”

 Mintz told his cousin he had been shot five times, but the total number is not entirely clear.

 “His ex-girlfriend actually corrected him while he was on the phone with me, telling him he was actually shot seven times,” Bourgeois said.
 “He was so out of it, he didn’t even know how many times he had been shot.”

 Mintz was shot in the back, stomach, hands and legs, Bourgeois said.
-He is out of surgery and recovering, still smiling, his family said on Friday evening.

 “I’m just so happy that he’s OK,” Bourgeois said.
 “It could have been worse.”